 There’s a WAN port so that you can plug it into a modem.
-Plus, you’ve got 4 LAN ports should you wish to plug in any devices using an Ethernet cable.
+Plus, you’ve got 4 LAN ports on the main router and two on each satellite should you wish to plug in any devices using an Ethernet cable.

 That Netgear Orbi app we mentioned earlier on is awesome for setting up your router.
 Simply connect your smartphone to the router with Bluetooth and open the app.

 After that, all you have to do is follow the instructions on screen, and they couldn’t be more simple.
 You won’t need to waste any time with this one.
 It only takes two minutes to set up from scratch.

 On top of this, the RBK852 comes with all the cables you need in the box.
 You’ll just need to make sure you have a modem to get your internet connection in the first place.